MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 To install agent for Windows virtual machine, see [Install an agent on a computer running Windows by using the Discovery Wizard](https://learn.microsoft.com/system-center/scom/manage-deploy-windows-agent-console#install-an-agent-on-a-computer-running-windows-by-using-the-discovery-wizard).

-## Install Gateway
+## Install Managed Gateway

-To install Gateway, [download the Gateway software](https://go.microsoft.com/fwlink/?linkid=2252000) and follow [these steps](https://learn.microsoft.com/system-center/scom/deploy-install-gateway-server?view=sc-om-2022&tabs=InstallGatewayServer)
+To install Managed Gateway, [download the Gateway software](https://go.microsoft.com/fwlink/?linkid=2252000) and follow [these steps](https://learn.microsoft.com/system-center/scom/deploy-install-gateway-server?view=sc-om-2022&tabs=InstallGatewayServer).

 ## Monitor Linux machine